A Photographer’s Guide to On-Camera Flash and Speedlight Features

 This battery pack, loaded with the amazing and Eneloop batteries, usually gets me through an 8 wedding day without having to change batteries.
 This pack also cuts my recycle time in half, which allows me to shoot a lot faster and get more of those moments.
 That makes this small feature a pretty big deal to me.

--Focus Assist
+Auto-Focus Assist

 Another often overlooked, but to me, an essential feature, is a built-in auto-focus assist beam.
 In order for your camera to use its auto-focus, it needs to be able to see the subject that it’s going to focus on.
 If there’s not enough light for your camera to see, you will not be able to focus.

-The way that an auto-focus assist beam works, is that your flash will emit these red stripes while your camera is focusing.
+The way that an auto-focus assist beam works, is that your flash will emit these stripes while your camera is focusing.

 These stripes give your camera something to see, and thus, they give your cameras something to focus on and they disappear just before the actual shutter opens so that they don’t show up in your shot.

-During a dark wedding reception, where the is going on, this is an absolute essential.
+During a dark wedding reception, where the dancing is going on, this is an absolute essential.
 So again, this is something that I have on all my flashes.

 Final Considerations